Hostile Takeover

 A sigh.
 “Such picky prey.”
 But she did it.

 “I think… you could restrain me more effectively if you put your arms around me.”
 As soon J released Uzi’s arms, she moved.
 J tensed.
 But Uzi threw her arms around J, the lower one slipping around her tapered waist.
 Uzi snuggled closer, so close she felt the stutter in J’s core.
-Unexpected.
+A surprise.

 Belatedly, J put her arms around Uzi, but not much restraint was in it; they were nestled tight.